 Watch Your Thumb

 When using your thumb to keep the sharpening angle consistent, take care that your thumb isn't rubbing against the stone itself!
-You likely won't notice at first, but it will get very sore and painful as the sharpening process continues.
+You likely won't notice at first, but it will get very sore and painful as the process continues.

 Rotate The Stone

-Keep the Stone Lubricated
+Keep The Stone Lubricated

 Use water for water stones and honing oil for oil stones to keep the surface lubricated.
-This helps prevent clogging and ensures a smoother sharpening process.
+This helps prevent clogging and ensures a smoother process.

-Check for Burrs
+Check For Burrs

 Periodically check for burrs along the blade's edge.
 A burr is a small metal protrusion that forms as you sharpen one side of the blade.
 You can feel it by gently running your finger along the edge.
 When a burr is present on one side, switch to the other side and sharpen until you create a burr there as well.